Ernesto002/sinatra-application/README.md

 ## License

-This code is available as open source under this [LICENSE](https://github.com/Ernesto002/sinatra-application/blob/master/LICENSE).
+This code is available for the general public under this [LICENSE](https://github.com/Ernesto002/sinatra-application/blob/master/LICENSE).